vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 <Question>What if requirements change and I need multiple implementations later?</Question>
 <Answer>
 Then extract the interface when you actually need it.
 All it takes is 30 seconds with any modern IDE.
 Anticipating every possible future change is how you end up with overengineered messes. **YAGNI** exists for a reason.
 Code for today's requirements, refactor for tomorrow's reality.

+**The "future-proof" paradox**: Creating interfaces to be "future-proof" actually makes you *less* adaptable because:
+- You've committed to a specific abstraction before understanding the variation
+- When real requirements come, your pre-emptive interface often doesn't fit
+- You end up with adapter layers to make reality fit your premature abstraction
+- True flexibility comes from simple code that's easy to change, not abstract code that's hard to understand
 </Answer>
 </QuestionAnswerBox>